rsvp/chess/README.md

 * Having a pair of bishops is often sufficient compensation for weak pawns.
 * Having good strategies in playing chess is often a good indication of being focused in life.
 * He who analyzes blitz is stupid.
+* He who does not know tactics cannot appreciate its benefits.
 * He who has a slight disadvantage plays more attentively, inventively, and boldly.
+* He who wishes to attack should first tally the costs.
 * Healthy pawns get boosted superiority in the endgame.
 * Help your pieces so they can help you.
 * Hit 'em where they ain't.